Meeting Time: March 23, 2023 at 10:00am PDT

 • Default_avatar

-Gretchen Steinberg over 1 year ago
+Gretchen Steinberg almost 2 years ago

 I strongly support the appeal for Tree 3041 - a native valley oak that should be kept on site as an asset and feature rather than be removed for the convenience of development.
 There is clearly a design solution to allow this long-standing tree to survive.
 For all the space available on this site, Tree 3041's removal is unnecessary.
 It does not pose a threat or danger—and has survived on its own without care.
 An effort should be made to plan the project around this tree.
 If you look around in Sacramento and Elk Grove you will find other thoughtful sites and designs that have successfully integrated existing trees.
 Am happy to provide recent and historic examples.
 Thank you.